matthewbauer/nix-bundle/README.md

 ## [Experimental] Create AppImage executables from Nix expressions

 "nix-bundle.sh" tends to create fairly large outputs.
-This is largely because nix-bundle.sh uses gzip compression and AppImage uses lzma compression.
-Anyway, you can create a compliant "AppImage" using the "nix2appimage.sh" script:
+This is largely because nix-bundle.sh "extracts" its payload up front.
+AppImage uses a different method where extraction only takes place when the file is accessed (through FUSE and SquashFS).
+You can now create a compliant "AppImage" using the "nix2appimage.sh" script:

 ```sh
 ./nix2appimage.sh emacs